zosetsu-repo/aniyomi-extensions/README.md

 # Requests

 Source requests here are meant as up-for-grabs for any developer, thus it's impossible to provide a time estimation for any of them.
 Furthermore, some sites are impossible to do, usually because of various technical reasons.

-## Support Server

-Join the [Discord](https://discord.gg/85jB7V5AJR) for updates and announcements and please check the discord BEFORE making an issue.

 ## Contributing